alfrix/docs/docs/compilation/windows95-msvc-cmdline.md

     make -f Makefile.griffin platform=windows_msvc2003_x86

-DirectX support is disabled by default since 95/NT4 do not support 9.0, but if you will only be running on higher versions of Windows, you can re-enable it by adding `HAVE_DIRECTX=1` to the end of the command line.
+DirectX support is disabled by default since 95/NT do not support DirectX 9.0, but if you will only be running on higher versions of Windows, you can re-enable it by adding `HAVE_DIRECTX=1` to the end of the command line.

 ### Minimal Toolchain